Dhritikrishna123/Santiq/docs/plugin_developement.md

-# Plugin Development Guide
+# Plugin Development Guide for Santiq

-This guide walks you through creating plugins for the Santiq platform.
+This guide walks you through creating plugins for the Santiq ETL platform.

-## Plugin Types
+## Overview

-Santiq supports four types of plugins:
+Santiq is a lightweight, modular, plugin-first ETL platform that supports four types of plugins:

-1. **Extractors**: Bring data into the pipeline
+1. **Extractors**: Bring data into the pipeline from various sources
 2. **Profilers**: Analyze data quality and detect issues
 3. **Transformers**: Clean, transform, and fix data
-4. **Loaders**: Output data to destinations
+4. **Loaders**: Output data to various destinations

+## Plugin Architecture

+All plugins inherit from base classes in `santiq.plugins.base.*` and must implement specific interfaces.
+Plugins are discovered through Python entry points and can be distributed as separate packages.

 ## Creating Your First Plugin